 - Length of Cardiovascular disease fellowships?

 - Do Cardiologists perform Surgery?

 When asked the question, what is a cardiologist, the most accurate answer we can give is the following:

-A Cardiologist is an licensed Doctor of Medicine (M.D.) or Doctor of Osteopathic medicine (D.O.) that is specialty trained in the medical diagnosis and treatment of diseases and abnormalities of the heart, blood vessels and circulatory system.
+A Cardiologist is a licensed Doctor of Medicine (M.D.) or Doctor of Osteopathic medicine (D.O.) that is specialty trained in the medical diagnosis and treatment of diseases and abnormalities of the heart, blood vessels, and circulatory system.
 Cardiologists who work with adults are subspecialists in the Medical specialty of Internal medicine while Pediatric cardiologists are subspecialists in the Medical specialty of Pediatrics.
-The education and training to become a Cardiologist takes a minimum of 10 years and includes 4 years of medical school, followed by a 3 year residency in Internal Medicine and a subsequent 3 year Cardiology fellowship.
+The education and training to become a Cardiologist takes a minimum of 10 years and includes 4 years of medical school, followed by a 3-year residency in Internal Medicine and a subsequent 3-year Cardiology fellowship.

 What does a Cardiologist doctor do?